NVIDIA DOCA Developer Guide

 Development

-Much like the development phase using a BlueField DPU, it is recommended to develop within the container running on top of QEMU.
+Much like the development phase using BlueField, it is recommended to develop within the container running on top of QEMU.

 Testing

-While the compilation can be performed on top of the container, testing the compiled software must be done on top of a BlueField DPU.
-This is because the QEMU environment emulates an aarch64 architecture, but it does not emulate the hardware devices present on the BlueField DPU.
-Therefore, the tested program will not be able to access the devices needed for its successful execution, thus mandating that the testing is done on top of a physical DPU.
+While the compilation can be performed on top of the container, testing the compiled software must be done on top of a BlueField Platform.
+This is because the QEMU environment emulates an aarch64 architecture, but it does not emulate the hardware devices present on the BlueField Platform.
+Therefore, the tested program will not be able to access the devices needed for its successful execution, thus mandating that the testing is done on top of a physical BlueField.

-Make sure that the DOCA version used for compilation is the same as the version installed on the DPU used for testing.
+Make sure that the DOCA version used for compilation is the same as the version installed on BlueField used for testing.

 Publishing